Asperato/userdocs/docs/SCASupport.md

 + For PSD2 supported PSPs you will find a new PSP in the list with SCA appended to it.
 See below image
   ![Sca appended to SCA Supported PSPs](/userdocs/img/SCAConnections.png)
 + Some cards require authentication everytime a transaction is made.
 For such cards future payments will fail.

+## Setting Up Braintree SCA Connection
+Create a new PSP connection from Asperato Setup with “Braintree SCA”
+1. Go to Asperato Setup page
+2. Click on "New PSP Connection".
+In the popup screen, select
+   + Currency as "British Pound"
+   + Mode as "ECOM"
+   + PSP as “Braintree SCA”
+   + Description - Of your choice
+   + Merchant Id - same as used for non-sca connection
+   + Public Key - same as used for non-sca connection
+   + Private Key - same as used for non-sca connection
+   + Click on "Save PSP Connection" button
+3. Upon save, if the connection is established successfully, you will see a green tick besides the connection just created.
+Refer [here](https://developers.braintreepayments.com/guides/3d-secure/testing-go-live/php) for Braintree PSD2 testing guidance.

 ## Setting Up Stripe SCA Connection
 To create a Stripe SCA connection in Asperato package, follow below steps